 Todd insisted the campaign give away $1M in books along the way, in association with a White House literacy project.

-Driven by literary game-playing Comedy Sportz EMT's (Emergency Metaphor Technicians) in lab coats and stethoscopes, who screened children for "poetry in their hearts," the tour reached tens of thousands of children, resulted in $2.5M in publicity, and was named a "Top 100 Marketer" in Ad Age that year.
+Driven by literary game-playing comedian EMT's (Emergency Metaphor Technicians) in lab coats and stethoscopes, who screened children for "poetry in their hearts," the tour reached tens of thousands of children, resulted in $2.5M in publicity, and was named a "Top 100 Marketer" in Ad Age that year.

 Having never done anything like it before, I'm sure I had no business pitching this project, much less running it.
 But somehow, Arnold (VW's agency of record) showed interest after an initial cold-call, and before I knew it we were sending comedians to pick up cars!
 I'm grateful to my PR agency employers Josh and Ricka Kohnstamm and client president Dave Kapell for taking a crazy chance on this concept!
 This project made me realize I have what it takes to produce large-scale public events, which set me up for dual future careers in film and public art.